-- Deadlines for each graded activity are clearly stated on the MLIS 7370 Course Calendar posted on the course home page on BlazeView. - There is a one (1) day grace period for each graded activity after its original due date. - Missing a deadline for any graded activity may result in a reduction in grade (i.e., 5% deduction from the original mark for each day after 1-day grace period) unless a mutually acceptable alternative is arranged with the instructor. - All assignments must be submitted via assignment drop box on BlazeView.
+- Deadlines for each graded activity are clearly stated on the MLIS 7370 Course Calendar posted on the course home page on BlazeView. - There is a one (1) day grace period for each graded activity after its original due date: No grace period for discussion postings - Missing a deadline for any graded activity may result in a reduction in grade (i.e., 10% deduction from the original mark for each day after 1-day grace period) unless a mutually acceptable alternative is arranged with the instructor. - All assignments must be submitted via assignment drop box on BlazeView.